Accounts Payable Definition

 The procure-to-pay accounts payable process includes invoice data capture, coding invoices, approving invoices received, 2 and 3-way purchase-order (PO) matching, and posting for payments.

-AP versus AR: What is the difference between accounts payable and accounts receivable?
+AP versus AR: What is the difference between AR and AP?

 Both accounts payable (AP) and accounts receivable (AR) are important parts of the accounting process.
 While accounts payable is the amount of money owed to its suppliers, accounts receivable is the amount of money owed to a company from its customers.
 AP is considered a short-term liability, whereas AR is a current short-term asset.